Konstantin Mishchenko

 Bio

-Hi there, I’m Konstantin, a researcher and wannabe musician.
+Hi there, I’m Konstantin, an AI researcher at Meta and a wannabe musician.
 I like using mathematics to make things work in practice, especially in deep learning applications.
 Previously I was a research scientist at Samsung AI Center in Cambridge, UK.
 Beside doing research, I serve as an Action Editor for TMLR, tweet about interesting papers, and give talks about my studies.
-In 2023, I was lucky to receive the Outsdanding Paper Award together with Aaron Defazio for our work on adaptive methods.
+In 2023, I was lucky to receive the Outstanding Paper Award together with Aaron Defazio for our work on adaptive methods.

 Before joining Samsung, I did a postdoc at Inria Sierra with Alexandre d’Aspremont and Francis Bach.
 I received my PhD from KAUST, where I worked under the supervision of Peter Richtárik on optimization theory and its applications in machine learning.
 In 2020, I also interned at Google Brain.
 I obtained my double degree MSc diploma from École Normale Supérieure Paris-Saclay and Paris-Dauphine, and a BSc from Moscow Institute of Physics and Technology.